MailBee.NET Objects 7.1

 mailer.Log.Clear();

-// and increase performance.
-Note that not all SMTP servers support this.
+// Note that not all SMTP servers will support so many incoming connections (each thread creates its own).

 // mailer.MaxThreadCount = -1;